IraAngeles-IBM/istio101/create-ingress-gateway/README.md

 export INGRESS_IP=169.6.1.1
 ```

 Congratulations!
-You extended the base Ingress features by providing a DNS entry to the Istio service.
+You exposed guestbook via the ingress resource!

 #### [Continue to expore the traffic management features of Istio](../traffic-management/README.md)